 The Gauntlet Premier shopping Thoroughfare

-takes pride of place situated in the heart of town centre, a pedestrian walkway linking up the High street with the towns main fully facilitated St Johns car park.
+is considered by many to be Glastonburys jewel in the Crown and takes pride of place in the heart of the town centre, a pedestrian walkway linking up the High street with the towns main fully facilitated St Johns car park.

 The Gauntlet (then 11 High Street) was first sighted in 2002 and purchased in July 2003 by Entrepreneur businessman Doug Hill.

 The fundamental purpose of the purchase was to develop a "retail Thoroughfare" ,The creation of a shopping arcade with flats above.

 Having rescued the old decaying buildings and restoring the historical features, the new build programme was added to transform it into a usable town centre shopping arcade.

 The series of buildings were named "The Gauntlet" to signify the great challenge of the project, also due to its linear shape with traders flanking the pathway, conjuring up the image of "running the gauntlet"